Want a healthier home for you and your family? There are some simple steps you can take to create a healthier home.

-I have fibromyalgia, a chronic illness defined by chronic widespread pain, fatigue and many other often debilitating symptoms.
+I have fibromyalgia, a chronic illness defined by chronic widespread pain, fatigue, and many other often debilitating symptoms.
 Currently, conventional medicine offers very little for those of us with fibromyalgia.
 Many have found some relief from improving their general health and living more naturally.
-It has been very helpful for me.
+It has been very helpful to me.
 I also have asthma and allergies, all of this also helps improve those symptoms as well.

-A few years ago I had some heart related health scares and a massive case of hives thought to be due to an auto immune issue.
+A few years ago I had some heart-related health scares and a massive case of hives thought to be due to an autoimmune issue.
 Spending a lot of time at the doctor’s office getting tests done is a good way to remind yourself that you want to create a healthy environment at home.

 Why You Should Create a Healthier Home

 We use a lot of products in our home and bring in a lot of items.
 This can create a bit of a chemical soup.
 We are breathing in all kinds of stuff in our homes.

 Everything from lead to phthalates can be hiding in our homes.
 We want our homes to be safe not someplace that could be harming our health.